AviatrixSystems/Docs/StartUpGuides/aviatrix-china-controller-startup-guide.rst

    |imageEnterCustomerID|

-4.3  Setup a Primary Access Account
+10.3  Setup an Access Account
 ------------------------------------

-The Aviatrix primary access account contains the following information:

-  - The Controller instance's AWS 12 digit account ID.

-Check out `this link <http://docs.aviatrix.com/HowTos/onboarding_faq.html#what-is-an-aviatrix-access-account-on-the-controller>`__ if you have questions regarding Aviatrix access account.
+Check out `this link <http://docs.aviatrix.com/HowTos/accesskey.html>`_ for fill in the following information.

-Fill out the fields as follows: (The AWS Account Number can be found at the Stack Outputs section or get from `this link. <https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html>`__)

   +-------------------------------+--------------------------------------------+
   | Field                         | Expected Value                             |